VasilGeorgiev39/MechInterp/Absent World Representations.md

 As this is a sequential model, I cannot just feed it an already set position that is tokenized as the sequence of tokens would not have much meaning.
 Instead, I decided to feed in the position as a sequence of moves from a set start position, similar to the Othello model.
 I understand that this is not the best model for the task but my goal was not to create the best bishop-and-knight-checkmating model and based on the Othello paper I was expecting this model to be able to do a reasonably good job using this format.

-Because the games would be of different length I decided to pad them with an empty symbol so that I can create batches that are always with the context length.
+Because the games would be of different lengths I decided to pad them with an empty symbol so that I can create batches that are always with the context length.
 Before the first move I have also added a '\<BOS\>' token.

 I decided to create a separate example for each move in each game.
 I did this in order to vastly increase the number of entries in the data set.
 However, in retrospect I consider it to be a mistake as this trains the model disproportionally on the first moves, which also turn out not to be good (the first 10 moves are generated at random, see 'Generating the dataset').